Rhino Rescue Vented Chest Seal Review

 The twin pack matches how chest seals are actually used

 Penetrating trauma frequently produces two wounds โ entry and exit โ and doctrine calls for sealing both.
 Single-seal purchases quietly leave you half-equipped.
-Shipping as a pair for $14.99 is the most practically useful thing about this product, and it is the reason we treat it as the standard add-on rather than an optional accessory.
+Shipping as a pair for the listed price is the most practically useful thing about this product, and it is the reason we treat it as the standard add-on rather than an optional accessory.

 It completes the kits that skip the seal

-Two of the best duty-grade kits we stock โ covered in the North American Rescue Individual Bleeding Control Kit review and the North American Rescue IPOK review โ are tourniquet-and-dressing builds with no chest seal.
-Adding this twin pack turns either into full three-category trauma coverage for under $15.
+Two of the best duty-grade kits we cover โ covered in the North American Rescue Individual Bleeding Control Kit review and the North American Rescue IPOK review โ are tourniquet-and-dressing builds with no chest seal.
+Adding this twin pack turns either into full three-category trauma coverage for under the listed price.

 Flat enough to stage anywhere